 The ScalarField object declaration, ScalarField rho(1, grid.size()), takes two input arguments.
 The first is the number of fields and the second is the size of the system.
 In the case here, we have only one field, and the number of elements matches the size of the system.
 The same input arguments are needed by the VectorField<LT> object.
 We also note that a vector field is a template class.
-We obtain the values from a scalar object by referring to the field and node number, so that returns the value of the node with node number 4 in the 0'th field.
+We obtain the values from a scalar object by referring to the field and node number, so that auto value = rho(0, 4); // value has the type given by lbBase_t.

+returns the value of the node with node number 4 in the 0'th field.
 We note that, as is standard in C++, we begin the numbering of fields with 0.
 There are two way to obtain values from a VectorField object: